 5. Purse Prize Raffle

-Procure 10 or so handbags - more if you can get them - and put a secret prize in one of them.
+Procure 10 or so handbags and put a secret prize in one of them.
 This could be cash, a gift certificate, a smart watch, or any other attractive item.
-Let the audience know one of these already-desirable bags has an additional prize inside, then auction off the bags.
+Let the audience know one of these already-desirable bags has an additional prize inside.
+Then have the auctioneer auction off the bags.

-Have everyone open the bags at the same time until one person is left cheering with their lucky prize.
+Have the winners open the bags at the same time, and soon one person will be cheering as they discover their lucky prize.

 6. Golden Ticket